 The mouth of the Thames, in the south eastern corner of the UK, is one of the country’s largest inlets and a major shipping route in and out of London.

 ‘Essex Chronicles’ is my personal exploration of life along the northern - Essex - side of that estuary.
-It’s a reflection of our interaction with the everyday places that occupy the land alongside it, rather than a document of life on the water itself.
+I’m focusing on our interaction with the everyday places that occupy the land alongside it, rather than life on the water itself.

-To some this is the land of lazy stereotypes but it has always been a source of inspiration to artists and writers.
+To some this is the land of ‘Estuary English’ accents and lazy stereotypes but it has always been a source of inspiration to artists and writers.

 I’ve lived in Southend, on the estuary, all my life.
 When I was a child I took the seaside for granted but now I’m older I can appreciate how the coastline contributes to the identity of the entire area.